The pic above might not mean much to the common man.

 Rootkits generally go much deeper than the average virus.
 They may even infect your BIOS – the part of your computer that’s independent of the Operating System – making them harder to remove.
 And they are not just Windows-specific, even Linux or Apple machines could be affected.

 Rootkits also scarily run at the same privilege levels as most antivirus programs making them that much harder to remove as the computer cannot decide on which program has a greater authority to shut down the other.

 You can get a rootkit in some of the same ways you can get a virus:

 - a rootkit may piggyback along with software you thought you trusted.

-- either through shared disks and drives with infected web content.
+- either through shared disks or drives with infected web content.

-Once they’re in – usually undetected by even the best anti virus programs – they’ll liekly let in all their mates (as in the screenshot above!) and give you a nice big headache and interrupt your work or play.
+Once they’re in – usually undetected by even the best anti-virus programs – they’ll likely let in all their mates (as in the screenshot above!) and give you a nice big headache and interrupt your work or play.
 Not fun.

 So be alert, be smart and best be calling PC Pitstop at first signs of dodgy doings in your computer!